chunyiyang/Game-Design/README.md

 # Game-Design
-Assignment answer for Coursera C++ Programming Design (Peking University) Week6 - 4.
+Project for Coursera C++ Programming Design (Peking University) Week6.

 This program is a battle game within two team:blue team and red team.
 Each team has 5 different kinds of warriors.
 Warriors are created at particular time by a certain rule.